 Record labels quickly reached out, and he signed with RCA, which represents singers such as Justin Timberlake and A$AP Rocky, in October of that year.
 “The stats thing was me trying to be a stable, good Indian boy,” says the 25-year-old.
 “But music was always what I was interested in doing.”

-Now known mononymously as Dhruv, he’s made his late-night-talk-show debut on Jimmy Kimmel, earned more than 11 million monthly listeners on Spotify (double Vampire Weekend’s listeners), and, in late August, released his second studio album, Private Blizzard.
-The album, which details the fallout of a breakup, is “less of a feeling album, and more of a thinking album.”
+Now known mononymously as Dhruv, he’s made his late-night-talk-show debut on Jimmy Kimmel, earned more than 11 million monthly listeners on Spotify (double Vampire Weekend’s listeners), and, in late August, released his first studio album, Private Blizzard.
+Detailing the fallout of a breakup, it’s “less of a feeling album, and more of a thinking album,” says Dhruv.

 Born in London to Indian parents, Dhruv moved to Singapore when he and his twin sister, Naveena, were two.
 He remembers his father playing Bollywood music and British pop during car rides. “[My dad] was the first person to play new music that caught my ear,” Dhruv says, fondly recalling the first time he heard Amy Winehouse’s Back to Black.
 Although he didn’t necessarily understand the lyrics at the time, he was moved by the emotion in the music.
 The British-soul movement of the early aughts, from Winehouse and Adele to Duffy, continues to inspire him.

 He attended high school in Singapore, where he excelled in academics and landed a spot in Yale’s class of 2021.
-Leaving Singapore, where being gay was a punishable offense, and moving to New Haven allowed him to come out.
+Moving to the politically liberal New Haven allowed him to come out.
 In “Double Take,” Dhruv sings about falling in love with his best friend.
 “I was experiencing love for the first time and experiencing what it meant to be a queer person and not just somebody who’s watching other people live out their lives.”

 Private Blizzard is “less of a feeling album, and more of a thinking album.”